gjrevans/gjrevans.com/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This is a the gjrevans.com codebase.
+Feel free to read through and learn from my personal discoveries.

+###Running The Project
-* Configuration
+* Fork & clone

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Run `bundle-install`
+* Run `rails s`

-* ...
+* Visit localhost:3000